Westchester County Exec. Latimer Vows to Work With GOP to Overcome Today’s Challenges

 Latimer in both addresses praised the work of former Republican County Executive Robert Astorino and said that despite challenging times and political division in Washington, DC, he would work with the GOP members of the County Board of Legislators, even though Democrats have an overwhelming majority on the County Board.

-During his speech before the WCA, Latimer said he believes the challenges Westchester faces today are perhaps as significant as the issues of civil rights and the War in Vietnam the nation faced in 1968.
+During his speech before the WCA, Latimer said he believes the challenges Westchester face today are perhaps as significant as the issues of civil rights and the War in Vietnam the nation faced in 1968.

 Latimer said that he felt that decisions made on the county and municipal levels in the next four years will be far-reaching and that he will seek to find common ground with Republican lawmakers to help tackle those issues.